vallettea/atlas/README.md

 It is based on RexPro protocol and offers multi-sessions possibilities.

 It enables to have typed (and rich) data structures associated with graph elements.
+That is you can make queries with a rich representation of the properties stored into edges and vertices: in Titan a property representing time will be stored as an integer or a float, which makes queries cumbersome.
+Atlas lets you query Titan via **gremlin** but with a `DateTime` object for instance.

 ## Quick start